MPS-ABC Certification Kenya: The Complete 2026 Guide for Exporters

 Register with MPS

-Contact MPS directly (mps.nl) to register your farm.
+Contact MPS directly at mps.nl to register your farm.
 MPS assigns you a registration number and login credentials for the MPS online data portal.
 Registration requires basic farm information: location, crop types, growing area in hectares, and production method (greenhouse, shadehouse, open field).
 Annual registration fee applies.

 2